tsugicloud/website/user/pages/03.services/02.policies/03.privacy/default.md

 We use Google analytics to track usage and improve the site.

 Google, as a third-party vendor, uses cookies to support analytics on our site.
-Google's use of the DART cookie.
 Users may opt-out of the use of the DART cookie by using the Google-provided opt-out capabilities.
 If users opt-out of Google Analytics on this site, there is no reduction in functionality of this site.

 **How does our site handle Do Not Track signals?**

-We honor Do Not Track signals and Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
+We honor Do Not Track signals.
+When DNT is indicated, we supress the gathering of all internal analytics data and do not use any third part analytics on the pages the user visits.
+We never show ads.

 **COPPA (Children Online Privacy Protection Act)**